 Under the Housing Act 2002, local housing authorities must have a strategy for preventing homelessness in their district.
-The Government's Rough Sleeping Strategy1 requires that these strategies also address rough sleeping and that this is reflected in the title of the local housing authority's strategy.
+The Government's Rough Sleeping Strategy requires that these strategies also address rough sleeping and that this is reflected in the title of the local housing authority's strategy.

-The Kirklees Preventing Homelessness and Rough Sleeping Strategy 2018 - 2023 reviews and builds on the intelligence and work undertaken set out in the previous strategy covering the period 2013 - 2016.
-There are a number of important changes since that strategy was developed; at a legislative and policy level, with the implementation of the Homelessness Reduction Act 2017, and the Government's Rough Sleeping Strategy and at an operating level, with the numbers of people becoming homeless, and reducing budgets to support services.
+The Kirklees Preventing Homelessness and Rough Sleeping Strategy 2018 - 2023 reviews and builds on the intelligence and work undertaken set out in the previous strategy.
+It's informed by local data and intelligence and takes account of a number of important changes.
+These include changes at a legislative and policy level, with the implementation of the Homelessness Reduction Act 2017, and at an operating level, with the numbers of people becoming homeless, and reducing budgets to support services.